the-overdriven/mw-enhanced/README.md

 <details>
   <summary>(click to expand)</summary>

+Morrowind, as many old games, is a CPU hog.
+Doesn't make much use of multithreading and GPU.
+Not much can be done about it.

 Install [Morrowind Code Patch](https://www.nexusmods.com/morrowind/mods/19510), [Morrowind Optimization Patch](https://www.nexusmods.com/morrowind/mods/45384) and [Project Atlas](https://www.nexusmods.com/morrowind/mods/45399)

 In MGE XE settings, disable Dynamic ripples and some water reflections.
 Decrease Draw Distance.
 Regenerate Distant Land with lower settings.
 Disable Grass.